 There have been a lot of attempts out there to make interactive charts in the form of wheels that you can spin around to help you visualize the Circle better for whatever key you’re in.
 I’ve seen them for guitar and keyboard that make no sense.

-In the end, the tried and true is still and likely will always be The Wheel Chord by Jim Fleser:
+In the end, the tried and true is still and likely will always be The Circle of Fifths Chord Wheel by Jim Fleser:

 Called The Ultimate Tool for All Musicians, it expands even on our own Circle of Fifths Chart above in two ways:

-What you'll notice is that it's re-stacking the rest of the Circle above the I, IV, and V in a way that keeps you from having to do mental gymnastics rearranging it in your head.
-For less than the price of lunch, you can beat it.
+What you’ll notice is that it’s re-stacking the rest of the Circle above the I, IV, and V in a way that keeps you from having to do mental gymnastics rearranging it in your head.
+For less than the price of lunch, you can’t beat it for quick practice.